 - 1. Climate is increasingly recognised and receiving attention around the world.
 The Group had launched various mid-ocean routes and leased large ships to operate them.
 To reduce the global warming impact, those ships must take measures to protect the safety of people, ships, and goods. - 2.
-Climate-related events, such as Super typhoon and flood may be an extreme weather in Hong Kong.
+Vulnerability to extreme weather conditions such as Super typhoon and flood may be an extreme weather in Hong Kong.
 It can cause serious impacts on the office operations.
 Office windows and vehicles may be broken due to heavy wind and rain.
 The Group's equipment, documents, systems, back up storage may be destroyed as a result of typhoon and flood.

-Impacts on financial aspects of transformation risks
+Impacts on financial aspects of transition risks

-- 1. IMO adopted key short-term measures aimed at cutting the carbon intensity of all ships.
+- 1. In July 2023, IMO Member States adopted the 2023 IMO Strategy on Reduction of GHG Emissions from Ships.
 These measures combine technical and operational approaches to improve the energy efficiency of ships, which are increasing operating costs. - 2.
 During severe weather, heating oil prices can temporarily go higher.
 Increasing oil prices drives up operating costs due to changes in investment costs; this is reflected in the shipping cost, in turn affecting the preferences and support of the customers.